haakonms/Samfundet/README.md

 ### Running instructions:

 - The code was ran on Python version 3.6.5., with Keras version 2.1.6-tf with TensorFlow backend.
-In order to install all the packages required for this code, run
+In order to install all the packages required for this code, make sure you have pip installed on your computer, and run

 	```
 	pip3 install -r requirements.txt